 There is a condition which almost sounds like a contradiction in terms.
-It may seem like the strangest complaint you’ve never heard of, but Dry Drunk Syndrome is surprisingly commonplace and impacts a great many people.
+It may seem like the strangest complaint you’ve never heard of, but Dry Drunk Syndrome is surprisingly common and impacts many people.

-It is an affliction where someone with problems with alcoholism may have stopped drinking for some time, only to act as if they still had an addiction.
+It exists where someone with alcoholism who may have stopped drinking for some time, acts as if still addicted.
 They appear to exhibit the same behaviour and characteristics they displayed while under the grip of dependency.

-Many believe the term “Dry Drunk” is a reference to Alcoholics Anonymous’ 12-step rehabilitation programme, or it relates to the physical signs you show, while in the throes of the condition.
+The term “Dry Drunk” is a reference to Alcoholics Anonymous’ 12-step rehabilitation programme.
+It relates to the physical signs you show while in the throes of the condition.

-For instance, if you are afflicted with Dry Drunk Syndrome, it may appear as if you are under the influence, even if you have not touched a drop in weeks.
+If you have Dry Drunk Syndrome, you may appear under the influence, even if you have not touched a drop in weeks.
 You may wobble or stumble when you walk or slur your words when you speak.
 These are some of the physical indicators which could point to Dry Drunk Syndrome.

 The condition also has emotional or behavioural symptoms, which can affect your personal relationships, be it with your partner; close friends or loved ones.
 You may become irritable or argumentative with your family and show a propensity to lash out.